Skip to Content

 Bodrum beach view

-Beyond visiting those ruins and Bodrum Castle, I spent my time in Bodrum sipping fruit smoothies and taking in the watery views.
+Beyond visiting those ruins and Bodrum Castle, I spent my time in Bodrum sipping fruit smoothies and enjoying the watery views.

 I arrived in Turkey to promote Turkish Airways and was awed at a country full of ancient sites and ruins of lost civilizations.